 No threshold determined.

-Management Considerations: In apple, rust mites can be beneficial in that they may serve as alternative prey for predatory mites that also help suppress spider mites.
+In apple, rust mites can be beneficial in that they may serve as alternative prey for predatory mites that also help suppress spider mites.
 In pear, lower populations can be tolerated as pear leaves are sensitive to injury.